 Be confident

 Don’t fake it, but take the time to convince yourself you’ve got something companies need.
-A lot of people don’t realize that, unless 100% automated, no company can make profit without employees.
+A lot of people don’t realize that, unless it were 100% automated, no company can make profit without employees.
 You’ve got more strength than what you think, and companies need staff.

 To be confident, you have to know exactly your weak and strong points.
 Being self-aware is a great skill.
 Knowing what you have to work on shows the recruiter you’re likely to improve with time and are ready to accept feedback.